MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-423-Voluntary-Medicare-Prescription-Drug-Benefit/subpart-W-Medicare-Coverage-Gap-Discount-Program/section-423.2305.md

 ##### § 423.2305 Definitions. #####

+Link to an amendment published at 87 FR 27902, May 9, 2022.

-As used in this subpart, unless otherwise specified -
+As used in this subpart, unless otherwise specified—

 *Applicable discount* means 50 percent or, with respect to a plan year after plan year 2018, 70 percent of the portion of the negotiated price (as defined in this section) of the applicable drug of a manufacturer that falls within the coverage gap and that remains after such negotiated price is reduced by any supplemental benefits that are available.